Jan. 6 panel moves against Bannon, sets contempt vote

 WASHINGTON (AP) — A congressional committee investigating the Jan.
-6 Capitol insurrection moved aggressively against close Trump adviser Steve Bannon on Thursday, swiftly scheduling a vote to recommend criminal contempt charges against the former White House aide after he defied a subpoena.
+6 Capitol insurrection has moved aggressively against close Trump adviser Steve Bannon, swiftly scheduling a vote to recommend criminal contempt charges against the former White House aide after he defied a subpoena.

 The chairman of the special committee, Rep. Bennie Thompson, D-Miss., said the panel will vote Tuesday to recommend charges against Bannon, an adviser to Donald Trump for years who was in touch with the president ahead of the most serious assault on Congress in two centuries.

-“The Select Committee will not tolerate defiance of our subpoenas,” Thompson said in a statement.
+“The Select Committee will not tolerate defiance of our subpoenas,” Thompson said in a statement Thursday.
 Bannon, he said, is “hiding behind the former president’s insufficient, blanket and vague statements regarding privileges he has purported to invoke.
 We reject his position entirely.”

 If approved by the Democratic-majority committee, the recommendation of criminal charges would go to the full House.
 Approval there would send them to the Justice Department, which has final say on prosecution.